New York City

 • Future Psychic — Thompson Street, August 2002 (Kodak Supra 400).

 • Power Lunch — June 2002 (Kodak Supra 400).

 • Swans in Central Park — August 2002 (Ektachrome).

 • Chairs in Herald Square — March 2004 (Kodak HD 400).

 • Celebrating Liberty — Hudson River, August 2015.

 • Pizza — Eighth Avenue, January 2023.

 • Fortune — August 2002 (Kodak Supra 400).

-• South Manhattan Skyline — from the Hudson River, August 2015.
+• Lower Manhattan Skyline — from the Hudson River, August 2015.

-Not to tip the scales, but my personal favorites here are probably Celebrating Liberty, Future Psychic and Power Lunch.
+Not to tip the scales, but my personal favorites here are Celebrating Liberty, Future Psychic and Power Lunch.
+I also like the Hopper-inspired Pizza and West 40th Street.
 Thanks to artist/curator Sally Wood Winslow, I was able to exhibit Power Lunch and Red White and Blue at the High Falls Visitor Center in Rochester, NY, a showcase for local artists back in the day.
-(Sadly, the center closed in 2013.)
+Sadly, the center closed in 2013.